The Role of the Qualified Intermediary

 The 1031 Exchange industry has many gray areas because there are many unanswered questions in Section 1031 of the Internal Revenue Code and Section 1.1031 of the Treasury Regulations, which explains why you may often receive so many different answers (which really represent opinions and not true answers).

-Therefore, perhaps the most important role of all is for the Qualified Intermediary to ensure that its 1031 Exchange specialists are sufficiently trained and have sufficient experience and expertise in order to provide the necessary guidance and advisory services to help guide you through the confusing 1031 Exchange arena.
+Therefore, perhaps the most important role of all is for the Qualified Intermediary to help you unravel the mystery of the 1031 Exchange by ensuring that its 1031 Exchange administrators are properly trained and have sufficient experience and expertise to provide the necessary guidance, advisory and consultative services to help guide you through the mysteries within 1031 Exchange industry.

 Disqualified Persons Can Not Act as a Qualified Intermediary

 Certain persons are specifically prohibited from serving as your Qualified Intermediary.
 You are not permitted to serve as your own Qualified Intermediary.
-Your real estate broker, securities broker, attorney, or accountant, or an otherwise disqualified person under Section 267(b) and 707(b) of the Internal Revenue Code can not serve as your Qualified Intermediary.
+Your real estate broker, securities broker, attorney, or accountant, anyone acting as your agent, or an otherwise disqualified (related) person under Section 267(b) and 707(b) of the Internal Revenue Code can not serve as your Qualified Intermediary.

 back to top